AndrewNeo82/smoking-guns/README.md

 # Smoking Guns.

 I created a website for a movie which I produced in 2016, the site contains a few of the festival nominations and an award which the film won, images, videos, a review of the movie and a link to buy the movie on Amazon and Youtube aswell as what television stations the film plays on.
+The aim of the site is to act as promotion for the film.

 ![responsive](https://user-images.githubusercontent.com/90483176/231429240-5adf36cc-c594-4e7f-b0bb-5366567dccb1.png)